encode/django-rest-framework/docs/api-guide/filtering.md

         ...
         filter_backends = (DjangoFilterBackend,)

-If all you need is simple equality-based filtering, you can set a `filter_fields` attribute on the view, or viewset, listing the set of fields you wish to filter against.
+If all you need is simple equality-based filtering, you can set a `filterset_fields` attribute on the view, or viewset, listing the set of fields you wish to filter against.

     class ProductList(generics.ListAPIView):
         queryset = Product.objects.all()
         serializer_class = ProductSerializer
         filter_backends = (DjangoFilterBackend,)
-        filter_fields = ('category', 'in_stock')
+        filterset_fields = ('category', 'in_stock')

 This will automatically create a `FilterSet` class for the given fields, and will allow you to make requests such as: